Davos: Topography

-Of this area, about 35.0% is used for agricultural purposes, while 22.2% is forested.
+Of that area, about 35.0% is used for agricultural purposes, and 22.2% is forested.
 Of the rest of the land, 2.3% is settled (buildings or roads) and 40.5% is unproductive land.
 In the 2004/09 survey a total of 337 ha or about 1.2% of the total area was covered with buildings, an increase of 61 ha over the 1985 amount.
 Over the same time period, the amount of recreational space in the municipality increased by 10 ha and is now about 0.22% of the total area.
 Of the agricultural land, 1296 ha is fields and grasslands and 9056 ha consists of alpine grazing areas.
 Since 1985 the amount of agricultural land has decreased by 736 ha.
 Over the same time period the amount of forested land has increased by 481 ha.
 Rivers and lakes cover 285 ha in the municipality.

 The Wolfgang Pass divides the waters flowing into the Landquart from the valley of the Landwasser, and has a year-round road and Rhaetian Railway connection.
 Crossing the pass leads to the village of Klosters and the Prättigau.
 Three long side valleys reach out to the south from the main valley of the Landwasser, one of which leads to the Flüela Pass and the Engadin beyond.

 Political divisions

-The municipality of Davos is divided completely into six Fraktionsgemeinden: Davos Dorf, Davos Platz, Davos Frauenkirch, Davos Glaris, Davos Monstein, and Davos Wiesen.
+The whole municipality of Davos is divided into six Fraktionsgemeinden: Davos Dorf, Davos Platz, Davos Frauenkirch, Davos Glaris, Davos Monstein and Davos Wiesen.
 The names of the Fraktionsgemeinden correspond to their largest village within.

-Smaller populated places in the municipality are: the village of Davos Clavadel, the hamlets of Laret, Wolfgang, Obem See, Meierhof, Stilli, Bünda, and Spina (in the main Landwasser valley), and Tschuggen, Dörfji, In den Büelen, Hof, Teufi, Gadmen, Am Rin, Dürrboden, Sertig Dörfli, Oberalp, Inneralp (in the side valleys).
+Smaller populated places in the municipality are the village of Davos Clavadel, the hamlets of Laret, Wolfgang, Obem See, Meierhof, Stilli, Bünda, and Spina (in the main Landwasser valley), and Tschuggen, Dörfji, In den Büelen, Hof, Teufi, Gadmen, Am Rin, Dürrboden, Sertig Dörfli, Oberalp, Inneralp (in the side valleys).

-Until 2017 the municipality was located in the Davos subdistrict of the Prättigau/Davos district; after 2017 it is part of the Prättigau/Davos Region.
+Until 2017, the municipality was located in the Davos subdistrict of the Prättigau/Davos district.
+Since 2017, it is part of the Prättigau/Davos Region.
 In terms of area, it was the largest municipality in Switzerland in 2009 after a municipal merger with Wiesen.
-Davos lost this distinction after the formation of Glarus Süd in 2010, and today is the 4th largest in the canton of Graubünden.
+Davos lost that distinction after the formation of Glarus Süd in 2010 and today is the fourth-largest municipality in the canton of the Grisons.